junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 # [w9](#page-w9)
 {:.no_toc}

-# Finding Out the Needs
+# FINDING OUT THE NEEDS

 As a health worker, you will first want to find out your people’s most important health problems and their biggest concerns.
 To gather the information necessary to decide what the greatest needs and concerns really are, it may help to make up a list of questions.